jdjakub/papers/convivial-2020/manuscript.md

 Whenever I work on these I feel stuck in a box I know I can never escape from: that box is the text editor, a fixed conduit through which all *fundamental* changes to my program must pass.
 It's not a part of the system I am building, so I can't even make use of features of the thing I'm developing, to make its own development easier.

 Surely the trick is to *use* coding to build something *better than it*.
 And then use that, to build something even better.
 But there is an enormous breadth and depth of philosophies here, along with many failed historical attempts to do better --- or at least, ones that failed to catch on.
-But even worse than this is that in my very *language* here I am making the same mistake as the text editor --- speaking in unqualified terms of "better" and "worse" as if there really is a one-size-fits-all solution to software creation!
+But even worse than this is that in my very *language* here I am making the same mistake as the text editor --- speaking in unqualified terms of "better" and "worse" as if there really is a \OSFA solution to software creation!

 Of course what we *really* want is the ability for people to create *in the way that they think is best* in their particular context --- to equip them to feasibly create the tools that suit them for the thing they want to make.
 And second-order tools that suit them for making the first-order tools, etc. It would do no good to replace text-imperialism with anything-else-imperialism, which is one interpretation of calls for alternatives.

 This dream goes beyond the familiar sense of what constitutes a "craft", as far as a strong melding of tool and material.
 Parallels can be drawn with industrialisation and a strong division of labour: the community as a whole produces its higher-order tools, but currently no single person can have the same autonomy.
 A (future) software craft could be expected to give this power to *individuals*, instead of the community alone.
-Whenever there are many small specialties (e.g. languages, tools, or subject areas) each serving many clients, the one-size-fits-all style is the best one can hope for.
+Whenever there are many small specialities (e.g. languages, tools, or subject areas) each serving many clients, the \OSFA style is the best one can hope for.
 Adaptation to individual preferences and idiosyncrasies is only feasible when those individuals can do it themselves.

 What we need is some system that not only lets us create software in a way that is "close to the problem domain" as decided by the user-developer, but also can augment or change itself to adapt to a different "way of creating".
-Existing systems seem to only have one of these properties without the other.
-Smalltalk and LISP try to minimise arbitrary commitments of language *semantics* to be adaptable, but their being textual languages is a fairly tough commitment to break out of.
+Existing systems seem to only have one of these properties without the other: Smalltalk and LISP try to minimise arbitrary commitments of language *semantics* to this end, but their being textual languages is a fairly tough commitment to break out of.
 And it is not so hard to make a specific, *hard-baked* visual or alternative programming tool --- but it is hard to make it re-programmable *without* having to go back to *its* textual source code.

 If someone wants to type out pictures in ASCII, let them --- whether they do it for a challenge, or even if they find that more natural for themselves.
 But equally, if I want to do it another way, then please give me that affordance.
 This is how I segue into the software artefact for which I have been attempting to build a natural representation.
 True, it is a programmer's artefact, but it is still representative of what any normal person has to do, insofar as: